clarkevansteenderen/KG_watchlist_parallel/README.md

 ## 📖 Summary

-The WatchListR pipeline is targeted to any country of interest, and uses a global list of invasive species and a list of the target country's endemic species to generate a list of potential invaders that may be of concern.
-All the available data on the GBIF database for the species in this list of potential invaders are downloaded, and the associated GPS records for each entry are scored as a Köppen-Geiger climate zone.
-These scored climate zones are subsequently matched to the climate zones present in the target country in order to determine those species with the highest climatic overlap.
+The ``WatchListR`` pipeline is targeted to any country of interest, and uses a global list of invasive species to generate a [watch]list of potential invaders that may be of concern based on a broad-scale climate matching approach.
+All available GBIF data for the species in this watchlist are downloaded, and the associated GPS records for each entry are scored as a Köppen-Geiger climate zone.
+The scored climate zones are subsequently matched to the climate zones present in the target country in order to determine the degree of climatic overlap for each species.

-## :spider: Run instructions (Linux environment)
+## Run instructions (Linux environment)

 * Download this GitHub repository, and unzip the project folder
-* Edit the **``WATCHLIST_INPUT_FILE.txt``** according to the specific project requirements
+* Edit the **``WATCHLIST_INPUT_FILE.txt``** and the **split_gbif.sh** files according to the specific project requirements
 * Upload the project folder to your profile on a High Performance Computer (HPC) of choice
 * Access a node of the HPC that has access to the Internet (since GBIF downloads require an Internet connection), e.g ``ssh cvansteenderen@globus.chpc.ac.za``
 * cd (change the directory) to the relevant folder/directory on your HPC profile